Last updated on:

 I chose the Astro Fi 102 for him, not just because of the 102mm fully coated Maksutov-Cassegrain glass optic for superior light transmission, but for its amazing SkyPortal app as well.

 Even though my son is not all that new to stargazing, he still has trouble locating certain objects in the night sky.
-This scope helps him to conveniently find anything he wants to view as well as provide additional information about it.
+This model helps him to conveniently find anything he wants to view as well as provide additional information about it.

 - The superior light transmission capabilities of the Maksutov-Cassegrain glass optic provides amazing picture quality.